bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 active class on the one that I clicked, so I&apos;m removing from all of them and then putting it on the one that I clicked.
-What we did in one line of <b>jQuery</b>, writing a little function here to do in plain JavaScript, but that should work, let&apos;s go over and test it.
+What we did in one line of <b>jQuery</b>, writing a little function here to do in plain JavaScript, but that should work, let&apos;s go over and test it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 255. test console, click active (152) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">